CadQuery/cadquery/README.md

 ### How to Suggest a Feature or Enhancement

 If you find yourself wishing for a feature that does not exist, you are probably not alone.
 There are bound to be others out there with similar needs.
-Open a [issue](https://github.com/CadQuery/cadquery/issues) which describes the feature you would like to see, why you need it, and how it should work.
+Open an [issue](https://github.com/CadQuery/cadquery/issues) which describes the feature you would like to see, why you need it, and how it should work.